robpomeroy/A-Home-for-Mo/content/homepage/a-home.md

 I live with my family in a lovely home in Chester, England.
 As I've grown older, and needed more and more help, the house has become too small for me.
-Soon I will need two-to-one care, 24 hours a day.
-We need more space for my supplies, my equipment and my carers.
-And we need to keep the family together.
+Soon I will need two carers with me, round the clock.
+I need more space for my supplies, my equipment and my carers.
+And it's important to keep my family together.

 #### Why a new home?

 It's important for me to be near my parents and especially my brother (what can I say - he needs me!).
 They know me best and what I need.
-So I need my family around me.
+So I have to have my family around me.
 But I also need my carers.

-Also, I've never been able to have my friends round.
+And I've never been able to have friends round to my house.
 There just isn't enough room for all the wheelchairs!
 It would be amazing to have space for them to visit and perhaps watch a film or enjoy some music therapy together.

 ![a ceiling track hoist](images/track-hoist.jpg)